NotCompsky/bpcs/README.md

 The main draw of this method is the efficiency of data embedding.
 With sensible vessel images - for instance, pictures taken by cameras rather than digital cartoons - one can replace almost half of the vessel image with embedded data without visibly altering its appearance.

+# COmPATIBILITY

+The code assumes a UNIX-like operating system.
+It will work on any Linux platform except Linux kernel 2.6.x series before Linux 2.6.33, due to the use of `sendfile`.
+BSD and MacOS I have not tested, however they appear to implement `sendfile` and `splice` too, so they should be fine.

 # IMPLEMENTATION

 This project at its core is an implementation of the method Khaire and Nalbalwar in Shrikant Khaire et. al describe in "Review: Steganography – Bit Plane Complexity Segmentation (BPCS) Technique" in the International Journal of Engineering Science and Technology Vol. 2(9), 2010, 4860-4868.